magdakura/product-writing/design-challenges/improve-Macys.md

 -   Millennials is the largest living adult generation (surpassed Baby Boomers!) and we are on the cusp of our prime spending years.

--   It's no secret that Macy's has struggled to attract and retain millennials.

-_How would we measure success?_
-- % of shoppers in the age group 25-40.

 ## First things first, know your customer